brandur/sorg/content/drafts/redis-streams.md

 Recall that in our simple example, consumers add up the `distance` of every ride created on the platform.
-We'll keep this running tally in a `consumer_states` table that has an entry for each consumer:
+We'll keep this running tally in a `consumer_states` table which has an entry for each consumer:

 ``` sql